badgerloop-software/race-profile/telemetry_to_simulation/docs/telemetry_matlab_integration.md

 ## Introduction

 Hey team!
 This guide will walk you through how to get telemetry data from our solar race car into MATLAB for analysis.
-Whether you're working on vehicle dynamics, power systems, or just want to analyze race performance, this guide has you covered.

 ## Project Structure